 Quick sale in Fisker bankruptcy remains on track

-Fisker, which had planned to build cars at a former General Motors plant in Delaware, filed for bankruptcy protection last month, ending a long, downward spiral that began after it received a $529 million loan commitment from the U.S. Department of Energy.
+Anaheim, California-based Fisker, which had planned to build cars in Delaware, filed for bankruptcy protection last month, ending a long downward spiral after receiving a $529 million loan commitment from the U.S. Department of Energy.

-Hybrid Technology LLC, owned by Hong Kong billionaire Richard Li, is seeking to buy Fisker in bankruptcy after paying $25 million for DOE’s outstanding loan, resulting in a loss to federal taxpayers of $139 million.
+Hybrid Technology LLC is seeking to buy Fisker after paying $25 million for DOE’s outstanding loan, resulting in a $139 million loss to federal taxpayers.